-People who follow a vegetarian diet tend to weigh less than meat eaters, according to an article published in "Nutrition Reviews" in April 2006.
-Although vegetarians often consume soy products, such as tofu, this doesn't necessarily mean that eating tofu will improve your weight-loss results.
-It is lower in calories than some animal-based protein sources, however, so trading some of your meat-based meals for meals based on tofu may help you lower your daily caloric intake.
+Although vegetarians often consume soy products, such as tofu, this doesn't necessarily mean that eating a tofu diet will improve your weight-loss results.
+When it comes to tofu versus chicken and other animal-based protein sources, tofu is lower in calories.
+As such, trading some of your meat-based meals for meals based on tofu may help you lower your daily caloric intake.

 Use Tofu to Save Calories